reyhankaplan/react-native-ringer-mode/README.md

 ### Not allowed to change Do Not Disturb state `checkDndAccess` & `requestDndAccess`

+From N onward, ringer mode adjustments that would toggle Do Not Disturb are not allowed unless the app has been granted Do Not Disturb Access.
+See [AudioManager#setRingerMode](https://developer.android.com/reference/android/media/AudioManager#setRingerMode(int)).

 If you want to change the ringer mode **from Silent mode** or **to Silent mode**, you may run into the `Not allowed to change Do Not Disturb state` error.
 The example below checks the DND access and if user hasn't given the access opens the settings for it.

 First you need to add the line below to your `AndroidManifest.xml` to be able to see your app in the settings.